dishmint/Markdown2WL/README.md

-# **Markdown2WL**
+# **Markdown2WL** [WIP]

 The goal of this repo is to establish Markdown Import and Export Converters as well as a standalone Markdown parser.

-The current parser provides reasonable coverage of markdown syntax.
+The parser is not complete, but can offer a symbolic expression of markdown.
 A demo notebook is included in the Parser directory.
-Feel free to add issues for subpar/unsatisfcatory parsing, or where the Symoblic structure could use improvement.

-A package to Render the parse list is coming, as well as Import / Export converters so you can import Markdown files as Symbolic Markdown, or as a Notebook!

-For context and some background on the process I've published a post on the [Wolfram Community](https://community.wolfram.com/groups/-/m/t/2142852).
+Feedback is welcome!

 ---
 Installation: